 When I was pregnant with my first child, I was given literally 11 bottles of baby lotion by friends and relatives.
 The smell reminded me of my own childhood and I loved that it was a lotion specially formulated for baby.
 I figured all of the ingredients must be natural and safe since it was for babies after all… and then I actually read the ingredients.

 I wondered why things like propylene glycol, parabens, artificial fragrances, synthetic waxes, and petroleum-based oils were considered safe for children.
 Turns out, they aren’t considered safe for children and the products I’d been given had a hazard rating of 5-6 on the EWG website and had “moderate risk of allergies and immunotoxicity as well as reproductive and developmental toxins.

 I definitely wasn’t going to put that on my baby, so I started looking for natural options.
 I found some great ones, but also found out that most of them were pretty expensive.

 I decided to try to make my own from all natural, food safe ingredients and this ended up being less expensive for me anyway since I had many of these ingredients on hand for my homemade lotion bars and other homemade beauty products.

 Instead of propylene glycol, parabens and synthetic ingredients, I wanted to find all-natural ingredients to put on my baby’s skin and I wanted them to even be safe enough to eat!

 I decided to use:

 - Cocoa Butter because it is naturally high in antioxidants and fatty acids that are moisturizing to the skin.
-(I ordered it in bulk here)
+(I ordered it here)